-CGFNS works closely with the World Health Organization on global health worker mobility and recognition as it ramps up efforts to achieve ‘health for all’ by 2030.
+CGFNS supports World Health Organization initiatives on global health worker mobility and learning recognition as it ramps up efforts to achieve ‘health for all.’

-- Was asked to develop a policy brief in support of the WHO’s Global Code of Practice on the International Recruitment of Health Personnel, which was modeled in part on our Alliance for Ethical International Recruitment Practices’ Voluntary Code.
+- Developing a policy brief in support of the WHO Global Code of Practice on the International Recruitment of Health Personnel, which was modeled in part on our Alliance for Ethical International Recruitment Practices’ Voluntary Code.